 - Durable, sock-like fitting & arch support

-- Good for wider feet plus ensure good stability
+- Good for wider feet plus ensures good stability

-- High-level traction increase safety for kettlebell swing
+- High-level traction increases safety for kettlebell swing

 - Enough toe room with easy to put on & off